MadQ1113/Portfolio/README.md

   My lab is hands-on, powered by real hardware — not cloud simulations.
 I work with tools like Proxmox, Docker, and ZFS, and manage everything from thin clients and headless servers to emulation stations and media servers.
 I keep things running across six core devices, each playing a role in my daily experiments, development, or home infrastructure.

   I learn by doing — breaking, fixing, and documenting every step.
-I use multiple free-tier ChatGPT accounts (Twizzhunter, iCloud, and this one) to sync my learning and keep track of problems and solutions as I go.
+I use ChatGPT to sync my learning and keep track of problems and solutions as I go.

    Here’s what I currently work with: